-Another 225 words (16 lines of text) covering the years 1150, 1105, 1335, 1667, 1735, 1920, 1625, 1655, 1641, 1654, 1705, 1689, 1702, 1682, 1674, 1721, 1707, 1654, 1705, 1689, 1702, 1667 and 1735 are included under the topic Early Erbutnott History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Erbutnott research.
+Another 181 words (13 lines of text) covering the years 1150, 1105, 1335, 1667, 1735, 1920, 1538, 1583, 1585, 1625, 1655, 1641, 1654, 1705, 1689, 1702, 1682, 1674, 1721, 1707, 1654, 1705, 1689, 1702, 1667 and 1735 are included under the topic Early Erbutnott History in all our PDF Extended History products and printed products wherever possible.

 Erbutnott Spelling Variations

 The appearance of the printing press and the first dictionaries in the last few hundred years did much to standardize spelling.
 Prior to that time scribes spelled according to sound, a practice that resulted in many spelling variations.
 Erbutnott has been spelled Arbutnott, Arbuthnott, Arbuthnet, Arbuthnett, Arbuthnoth, Arbutton, Arbothnet, Erbutnott and many more.

 Early Notables of the Erbutnott family (pre 1700)

-Notable amongst the Clan at this time was Robert Arbuthnot (c.1625-1655), created 1st Viscount of Arbuthnott in 1641 by Charles I of England, a Scottish Peer and Privy Counsellor; and his second son, Alexander Arbuthnot of Knox, Sr (1654-1705) was a Scottish politician for Kincardineshire as Commissioner...
+Notable amongst the Clan at this time was Alexander Arbuthnot (1538-1583), a Scotch divine and poet, second son of Andrew Arbuthnot, of Pitcarles; Alexander Arbuthnot or Arbuthnet (d.
+1585), Scottish merchant burgess and printer of Edinburgh who with Thomas Bassandyne, brought out the first Bible issued in Scotland; Robert Arbuthnot (c.1625-1655), created 1st Viscount of Arbuthnott in 1641 by Charles I of England, a Scottish Peer and Privy Counsellor; and his second son, Alexander Arbuthnot of Knox, Sr (1654-1705) was a Scottish politician for Kincardineshire as Commissioner...

-Another 83 words (6 lines of text) are included under the topic Early Erbutnott Notables in all our PDF Extended History products and printed products wherever possible.
+Another 87 words (6 lines of text) are included under the topic Early Erbutnott Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Erbutnott family to Ireland
+Migration of the Erbutnott family